rileynewman/SymposiumSocial.github.io/PAGE2.md

   <body>

 <h1>About Quercus</h1>
 <p>Quercus is a social club rooted in real connection.
-Named after the oak tree’s genus—diverse yet unified—our community brings people together not through screens, but through shared experiences.
-Each month, we gather for a new adventure and a shared meal from a chosen cookbook.
-Like acorns growing into oaks, we believe in nurturing friendships that are grounded, authentic, and lasting.
+Named after the oak tree’s genus—diverse yet unified—our community brings people together not through screens, but through shared experiences and a healthy dose of curiousity.We believe in nurturing friendships that are grounded, authentic, and lasting.
 Come branch out with us.</p>